jmorrr/Stitch/Stitch_package_tool/README.md

 ### Usage
 Stitch is used by executing 'stitch_RUN.py', which by default opens up a graphical user interface.
-Refer to Stitch_UserManual.pdf for full usage instructions.
+Refer to Stitch_user_manual.pdf for full usage instructions.

 ### Authors